mdeng/tick/README.md

 connect as clients to the sockets of all the other VMs.

-As per the specs, each VM's run loop is constrained to execute at some randomly chosen [n] instructions per second, where an instruction is defined as one of the following:
+As per the specs, each VM's run loop is constrained to execute at some randomly chosen `n` between 1 and 6 instructions per second, where an instruction is defined as one of the following:
 * Writing to the log
 * Incrementing the logical clock
 * Reading a message from its message queue
 * Sending a message to other clients.

-To do this, we have one function per instruction, and each of these functions sleeps for [1/n] seconds (as defined by the system clock) before returning.
+To do this, we have one function per instruction, and each of these functions sleeps for `1/n` seconds (as defined by the system clock) before returning.

 To allow incoming messages on the socket to be processed at a speed independent of the simulated clock rate, we separate queued network messages from an internal message queue, maintained on the `struct vm` itself.
-The VM's main run loop only ever touches this internal queue, and can only pop one every [1/n] s.
+The VM's main run loop only ever touches this internal queue, and can only pop one every `1/n` s.

 Meanwhile, during initialization we have each VM fork a background thread, whose  task is to pull (bytestream) messages off its server socket and add it to the VM's internal representation of a message queue.
 This background thread is mostly unconstrained in speed, except we synchronize access of the message queue between the main and background threads using a mutex.
 Note that messages are only sent in the client -> server direction over these sockets.

+After running for `seconds_to_run` (default 60) seconds, which defaults to 60 seconds, each VM simulation process will independently call exit().
+The parent launcher process will terminate after all these children processes have exited.

 # Files